TheWindows/BazaarPM5/README.md

 2. Make sure you have **EconomyAPI**, **InvMenu**, and **FormAPI** installed.
 3. Start your server to generate the configuration files.
 4. Use `/bazaar` in-game to open the bazaar menu.

 ---

+## 📋 To-Do

+- [ ] Add MySQL support for data storage.
+- [ ] Add price changing functionality in config.
+- [ ] Add message customization options.
+- [ ] Add more items to the bazaar.

+---